rehierl/abstract-properties/14-x-types-of-scopes/_notes.md

+apply the pre-order rule to DTO?
+- can the pre-order rule be defined by repeatedly embedding a child order?
+- does a DTO have its own child order?
+- `tO(n) := n × tO(fc) × tO(ns)`

 about which end-tags can be used
 - in order to restrict the scope of a node
 - can use the end-tag of any ancestor?